WUSTL-Biol4220/pipeline-project-evokes/docs/README.md

 - `manual_anikesanapally_biol4220_F2022.pdf` is a manual that explains how to use my pipeline.
 - `report_anikesanapally_biol4220_F2022.pdf` is a report that summarizes considerations, triumphs, and frustrations I encountered when designing my pipeline.
 - `slides_anikesanapally_biol4220_F2022.pdf` are the slides for my presentation to share my project with the class in pdf format.
-- `slides_anikesanapally_biol4220_F2022.key` are the slides for my presentation to share my project with the class in keynote format.